uosvald/substrate-knowledge-map/knowledge-map.md

 # Substrate Knowledge Map for Hackathon Participants

-The following is an overview of knowledge map what a hackathon participant need to know in order to develop a non-trivial application for hackathon submission.
+The following is a knowledge covering what a hackathon participant needs to know in order to develop a non-trivial application for a hackathon submission.

+The map covers 6 main sections: **Introduction, Basics, Preliminaries, Runtime Development,Polkadot JS API and Smart Contracts.** Each section

 There is a high level description on each domain and point to the corresponding documentation so you can dig deeper in that subject.
 Tutorials will be introduced in the middle to serve as a good break from reading and actually get your hand dirty and consolidate what you have learned.

-## Overview
+## Introduction

 ### Why Substrate?
 (Substrate Blockchain Runtime vs Smart Contract)